naumenko-sa/bioscripts/README.md

 ### Gemini staff - for CHEO, MH, and Muscular projects

-* gemini.decompose.sh - decompose and normalize variants with vt
+* gemini.decompose.sh decomposes and normalizes variants with vt
-* gemini.vep.sh - annotate vcf file with VEP
+* gemini.vep.sh annotates vcf file with VEP
-* gemini.vep2gemini.sh - load VEP annotated vcf to the GEMINI database
+* gemini.vep2gemini.sh loads VEP annotated vcf to the GEMINI database
-* gemini.gemini2txt.sh - dump a gemini database into txt file with decompressed genotypes
+* gemini.gemini2txt.sh dumps gemini database into txt file with decompressed genotypes
-* gemini.gemini2report.R  - create a nice report for import to excel from the gemini.txt dump
+* gemini.gemini2report.R creates nice report for import to excel from the gemini.txt dump
+* gemini.from_rnaseq.sh creates gemini database and rare harmful variants report from bcbio's rna-seq pipeline output

 # By project